2010 Robert Bruss Real Estate Book Award

 CAUTION

 Dealing with maintenance gets a lot harder at a distance.
-As Kyung, who formerly rented out her triplex home in New Haven, Connecticut, explains, “For the ten years we lived in the unit above the rental, we had practically no maintenance problems.
+As Kyung, who formerly rented out her triplex home in New Haven, Connecticut, explains, “For the 10 years we lived in the unit above the rental, we had practically no maintenance problems.
 But wouldn’t you know it, as soon as we moved to Pennsylvania, things started to fail.
 The tenants were calling in the middle of the night, and I’d have to call some 24-hour service and pay a premium to get the repairs made.”

 Whether you already own a condominium or another home in a common-interest development (CID) or are thinking of buying one, you need to be aware of how the property’s unique features impact its suitability as a rental property.
 (In some regions of the U.S., CIDs are referred to as “common interest communities” or “CICs.”)